boxyhq/website/docs/jackson/sso-providers/rippling.md

 ## Configure Application

-Copy the **Idp Metadata URL** or **Idp Metadata XML** from the next screen.
+Copy the **IdP Metadata URL** or **IdP Metadata XML** from the next screen.
 You'll need this value to configure your SAML connection in SAML Jackson.

 ![Rippling SAML Step 3](/images/docs/jackson/sso-providers/rippling/3.png)